Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![claim-9](../assets/new-claims/claim-9.jpg)

-If this claim succeeded, then you will see a success message and your DOT will be in the account that you claimed to.
+If this claim succeeded, then you will see a success message and your SOLAR will be in the account that you claimed to.

 #### Verifying your Claim

-After you make an on-chain claim for DOT, your balance should be updated on the AXIASolar UI immediately.
+After you make an on-chain claim for SOLAR, your balance should be updated on the AXIASolar UI immediately.

 Having trouble?
-Get support in the DOT [Claims Support][] channel.
+Get support in the SOLAR [Claims Support][] channel.

 ![claim-10](../assets/new-claims/claim-10.jpg)

-Congratulations, you have now completed the process for claiming and signing for your DOT.
+Congratulations, you have now completed the process for claiming and signing for your SOLAR.

 ### Third Party Claims Processes

-**We do not recommend using third-party apps or processes to perform your claim or acquire DOT.**
+**We do not recommend using third-party apps or processes to perform your claim or acquire SOLAR.**

 Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
 Manually specifying your transaction data, as